 One of the most significant events for the teacher candidate is yearlong residency.
 For an entire school year, residents, guided by mentor teachers and university supervisors, learn to carry out the responsibilities of a professional teacher.
 A successful yearlong residency (which includes passing the edTPA and all WVDE-approved Praxis II content tests) will lead to recommendation for teacher certification.
 Students will not be allowed to graduate nor walk at commencement without passing the edTPA.
-Students who pass the edTPA but do not pass all WVDE-approved Praxis II content tests are allowed to graduate but will not be eligible for certification.
+Students who pass the edTPA but do not pass all WVDE-approved Praxis II content tests are allowed to graduate but will not be eligible for certification without specific 'Multiple Measures' being taken.
+[Review the EPP Student Handbook and/or current WVDE Policy 5202 for more information.
+Contact the WVDE Certification to find out more.]